Our Mission and History

 Michael Patrick Wiles, Casting Director and Resident Music Director

-Michael has been a professional actor and musical director in the Bay Area and beyond for the last 20 years.
-As an actor he has appeared in over 50 professional productions with American Conservatory Theater, American Musical Theater, Aurora Theater Company, Berkeley Repertory Theater, California Shakespeare Theater, Capital Stage Company, Center Repertory Company, Magic Theater, Marin Shakespeare Company, Pacific Alliance Stage Company, Pacific Repertory Theater, San Francisco Shakespeare Festival and Tacoma Actor's Guild.
-He has also served as musical director 75 productions with Bay Area Children's Theater, Capital Stage Company, Center Repertory Company, Contra Costa Civic Theater, Contra Costa Musical Theater, Pacific Repertory Theater, San Francisco Opera Guild, San Francisco Shakespeare Festival, The Village Theater, and The Willows Theater.
+Michael has been a professional actor and musical director in the Bay Area and beyond for the last 20 years, and has been a proud member of Actor's Equity Association for the last 17 years.
+As an actor he has appeared in over 50 professional productions with the American Conservatory Theater, American Musical Theater, Aurora Theater Company, Berkeley Repertory Theater, California Shakespeare Festival, Capital Stage Company, Center Repertory Company, Magic Theater, Marin Shakespeare Company, Pacific Alliance Stage Company, Pacific Repertory Theater, San Francisco Shakespeare Festival, Shotgun Players, and Tacoma Actor's Guild.
+He has also served as Musical Director on over 80 productions with the Bay Area Children's Theater, Berkeley Playhouse, Capital Stage Company, Center Repertory Company, Contra Costa Civic Theater, Cornish College of the Arts, Pacific Repertory Theater, San Francisco Opera Guild, and the San Francisco Shakespeare Festival, among others.
 He is the Co-Founder, Co-Director, and Musical Director for Center Repertory Company's Young Rep Musical Theater Conservatory.
-BFA in Acting, Cornish College of the Arts in Seattle.
+Michael studied at the Idyllwild School of Music and the Arts, and holds a BFA in Acting from Cornish College of the Arts in Seattle.

 510.845.8542 x303 firstname.lastname@example.org